morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Good:

-- It is fast as I have consistently measured around 275 Mbps (clean DFS channel) using iperf3 with the above out-of-kernel driver.
+- It is fast for an AC600 class adapter as I have consistently measured around 275 Mbps (clean DFS channel) using iperf3 with the above out-of-kernel driver.
 I will test the new in-kernel driver as able.

-- Range is above average for a rtl8811cu based adapter.
+- Range is slightly above average for a rtl8811cu based adapter.
 The antenna is a long, high-gain model.

 Average:

 - Thermal characteristics are average as the adapter will become warm to the touch if running iperf3 for 5 minutes.
 There are no slits or holes to help with heating during heavy use.
 This test conducted with an ambient air tempurature of 72F so I would not recommend this adapter if it will operate in higher tempuratures at high throughput.
+This should not be a problem for most use cases as my testing in this regard is torture.
+I would prefer to see slits or small holes to allow for some airflow.

 Bad:

 - The antenna will only fold 90 degrees in one direction and will not rotate at all.
-My opinion is that adapters of this style should fold 90 degrees in 2 directions and rotate 180 degrees.
+My opinion is that adapters of this style should fold 90 degrees in 2 directions and rotate 180 degrees (or have a removable antenna).
 The antenna is not removable.
 As it is, this adapter will require a [right angle usb adapter](https://www.amazon.com/dp/B07S6B5X76) to work effectively with small systems like the Raspberry Pi 4B or on laptop/notebook computers.
 Basically, any computer that has horizontal usb ports will need the right angle usb adapter.

-Overall: If you are looking for a rtl8811cu adapter that has above average range and good performace, this adapter should be on your short list but be prepared to purchase a right angle usb adapter if your computer has horizontal usb ports.
+Overall: If you are looking for a rtl8811cu adapter that has slightly above average range and good performace, this adapter should be on your short list but be prepared to purchase a right angle usb adapter if your computer has horizontal usb ports.

 ```
 =====> EDUP EP-AC1635 <=====